 - Meet with the person raising the concern within a reasonable time.
 The person raising the concern may be joined by a trade union or professional association representative. - Get as much detail as possible about the concern at this meeting and record the information.
 If it becomes apparent the concern is not of a whistle-blowing nature, the recipient should handle the concern in line with the appropriate policy/procedure. - Reiterate, at this meeting, that they are protected from any unfair treatment or risk of dismissal because of raising the concern.
-If the concern is found to be malicious or vexatious, disciplinary action may be taken (see section 6 of this policy) - Establish whether there is sufficient cause for concern to warrant further investigation.
-If there is: - The recipient should then arrange a further investigation into the matter, involving the if appropriate.
+If the concern is found to be malicious or vexatious, disciplinary action may be taken (see section 6 of this policy)

+- It may be possible to resolve some concerns informally by agreed action without the need for further formal investigation.
+Where it is not possible to resolve the matter informally, the recipient will establish whether there is sufficient cause for concern to warrant further investigation.
+If there is: - The recipient should then arrange a further investigation into the matter, involving the person who raised the concern, if appropriate.
 In some cases, they may need to bring in an external, independent body to investigate.
-In other cases, they may need to report the matter to the police.

-• The person who raised the concern should be informed of how the matter is being investigated and an estimated timeframe for when they will be informed of the next steps.
+In other cases, they may need to report the matter to the police. - The person who raised the concern should be informed of how the matter is being investigated and an estimated timeframe for when they will be informed of the next steps.